andi1984/idiomatic-sass/README.md

 When a module is shared with others via a package manager like Bower it will generally be referred to as a package.
 This means that the term "module" and "packages" are fairly interchangable.

-#### Block
+#### Module

 This is another term for the concept of an "object".

 #### Element

-When referring to "objects" and "blocks", the word "element" is interchangable with the word "children".
+When referring to "objects" and "modules", the word "element" is interchangable with the word "children".

 #### Modifier